hashicorp/vagrant/docs/provisioners/puppet.md

 This folder is created for provisioning purposes and destroyed once provisioning is complete.

+# Setting options

+You can also specify additional options to be passed to Puppet using the `options` variable.

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  config.puppet.options = ["--modulepath","modules"]
+end
+{% endhighlight %}

+You can also pass options as strings:

+{% highlight ruby %}
+  config.puppet.options = "--verbose --debug"
+{% endhighlight %}

 ## Enabling and Executing

 Finally, once everything is setup, provisioning can be enabled and run.
 To enable